r0c/search-guard-ssl-docs/quick_start.md

  org.apache.tomcat.jni.SSL
 ```

 This simply means that you use JCE (Java Cryptography extensions) as your SSL implementation.
-On startup, SG looks for OpenSSL support on your system via the netty-tcnative library.
+On startup, SG looks for OpenSSL support on your system.
 Since we have not installed it yet, SG falls back to the built-in Java SSL implementation.

 ```
 WARN: AES 256 not supported, max key length for AES is 128.